cursusdb/cursusdb/readme.md

 https://cursusdb.com/documentation

 The idea behind CursusDB was to create something unlimitedly scalable whilst never really slowing down.
-Say you have 10 million documents stored on 100 nodes the cluster will query 1 billion documents in the time it takes to query 10 million.
+Say you have 1 billion documents stored within 1 collection spread across 100 nodes the cluster will query 1 billion documents in the time it takes to query 10 million as the cluster initiates a non insert action on each node simultaneously.
 This is the power of parallel search.
 The Cursus system is searching say in the users collection in multiple sections of the collection simultaneously.

 ### Features
 - Secured cluster and node(s) communication with shared key and OR TLS.